Contributed by – Preksha Buttan

 People who are skinny are considered extremely lucky because people wrongly assume that being thin is being healthy.
 However, the truth is, being underweight brings its own set of troubles.
 Being underweight means that your body is not absorbing nutrients from the food you are eating.
 This means that your body won’t develop at the optimal rate and may be at an increased risk of various deficiencies.
 Immune function is decreased in underweight people, which makes them prone to infections.
 Infertility is also common in them and if pregnancy happens, the baby’s health could be at risk due to lack of nutrients.

-You can find whether you are underweight or not here.
 If you happen to be underweight or are skinny then it’s time that you end your weight gain struggle with these 5 tips.

 EAT MORE! – We know you’ve heard this one already